FertigLab/CoGAPSGuide/optiona.md

 maxGibbsMass:  100.0
 ```

-Since we want to simulate a full-length run on this very small matrix, we need to change nIterations.
+Since we want to simulate a full-length run on this very small matrix, we need to change **nIterations**.
 Many parameters can be changed at once using this dictionary syntax:

 ```yml
 setParams(params, {